IDCI-Consulting/AdminGeneratorBundle/README.md

    * Determine the format to use (annotation, yml, php, xml)
    * Determine the route prefix

-Before anything else, you should download the bootstrap archive at http://twitter.github.com/bootstrap/assets/bootstrap.zip.
-Then extract it into your /web directory which is at the root of the project.

 Your CRUD entity is generated, as well as the layout.

 You may want to be able to delete an entry directly from the index.
-In order to do it:

-    * go to Sensio\Bundle\GeneratorBundle\Generator;
-    * Change visibility of generateIndexView() and getRecordActions() functions from private to protected.
-    * Generate your entity CRUD as it is indicate above.

-Then, you can choose which actions you want in the index view, among edit, delete and show action by editing IDCI\Bundle\AdminGeneratorBundle\Generator\BootstrapDoctrineCrudGenerator.php at line 92.
+You can choose which actions you want in the index view, among edit, delete and show action by editing IDCI\Bundle\AdminGeneratorBundle\Generator\BootstrapDoctrineCrudGenerator.php at line 181.

     return in_array($item, array('show', 'edit', 'delete'));